To serve as a center for research, outreach, teaching and life-long learning about Earth, its living systems, and its place in the universe.

 Dr. Constantino Macías Garcia

 A Biologist (BSc and MSc) from the School of Sciences, Universidad Nacional Autónoma de México, he obtained his PhD from the School of Biology, University of East Anglia (Norwich, England).
-He is a senior researcher at the Departamento de Ecología Evolutiva of the Instituto de Ecología, UNAM.
-A former head of his Department, he also served as Academic Secretary and then as Director of the Institute.
+He is Director of the extension school UNAM Canada.
+He was a senior researcher at the Departamento de Ecología Evolutiva of the Instituto de Ecología, UNAM.
+A former head of his Department, he also served as Academic Secretary and then Director of the Institute (2016-2022).
 He is fellow (III) of the Mexican System of Researchers, regularly lectures on Behavioural Ecology and on Behaviour and Conservation at both graduate and postgraduate level and his research focusses on the sexual selection.
 A growing interest of his is to understand the evolutionary consequences of adaptation to degraded and urban environments.
 He has been Honorary Lecturer of the School of Biology, University of St. Andrews, Scotland and member of the editorial board of the Journal of Evolutionary Biology.
 He is currently Associate Editor of the journal Behavioral Ecology and Sociobiology, and member of the Academia Mexicana de Ciencias, the European Society for Evolutionary Biology, the Sociedad Española de Etología y Ecología Evolutiva, the Association for the Study of Animal Behaviour, and since 2017 of the Board of Advisors of Biosphere 2.

 Dr. Christopher Langdon